ibm-cloud-docs/hyper-protect-dbaas-for-postgresql/change-configuration.md

 ## Using the API
 {: #changing-configuration-api}

-There are two deployment-configuration endpoints, one for viewing the configuration schema and one for changing the configuration:
+Two API requests are available, one for viewing the current configuration and one for changing the configuration:

 1. To view the configuration schema, use the [API request](/apidocs/hyperp-dbaas/hyperp-dbaas-v3#get-configuration){: external}.
 2. To change the configuration, specify the settings as a JSON object in the [request to update configuration](/apidocs/hyperp-dbaas/hyperp-dbaas-v3#update-configuration){: external}.
 You can use the [request](/apidocs/hyperp-dbaas/hyperp-dbaas-v3#list-tasks){: external} to check the task status.